 |---|---|---|

-By understanding these differences, business owners can make informed decisions about their estate planning needs.
-A Business Lasting Power of Attorney offers a tailored solution for businesses, ensuring that they remain operational even in challenging circumstances.
+By understanding these differences, business owners can make informed decisions about their planning needs.
+A Business LPA offers a lasting solution — the clue is in the name — ensuring that your business remains operational even in the most challenging circumstances.

 Who Needs a Business Lasting Power of Attorney?

 Business owners across various structures can benefit from having a Business LPA.
 This includes sole traders, partners in partnerships, and directors of limited companies.
-By setting up a Business LPA, these individuals can ensure that their business continues to operate smoothly even if they are unable to make decisions themselves.
+The specific risks differ depending on your business structure, but the underlying vulnerability is the same: without an LPA, your business could grind to a halt.

 Business Owners